Unix Basics

 Maintainers: Nathan TM Huneke

-• It uses a command line interface (or command line) where you type commands you want to run into a terminal.
+• Different from Windows which presents a graphical user interface (GUI), Unix uses a command line interface (CLI) where you type commands you want to run into a terminal.

 • Command line interpreters are called shells (two commonly used ones are bash [Bourne-again shell] and zsh [Z-shell])